softintercom/growthbook-fork/README.md

 Or email us at [hello@growthbook.io](mailto:hello@growthbook.io) if Slack isn't your thing.

 We're here to help - and to make GrowthBook even better!

-## Contributors

-We ❤️ all contributions, big and small!

-Read [CONTRIBUTING.md](/CONTRIBUTING.md) for how to setup your local development environment.

-If you want to, you can reach out via [Slack](https://slack.growthbook.io?ref=readme-contributing) or [email](mailto:hello@growthbook.io) and we'll set up a pair programming session to get you started.

 ## License